(Latin: love, loveliness, beauty, attractiveness, charm; by extension, "reverence; to worship, to venerate")

 3. The term venery, is also considered to be an archaic term from Middle English venerie from Old French venerie; which came from Latin venari, "to hunt, to pursue".

-Remember that this word is not the same as the venery terms indicated in numbers one and two above.
+Remember that this word is not the same as the venery terms indicated in other entries of this unit!

 Go to the following link for more information about the "hunting" venery.